that-one-team/kaja/README.md

 - [ ] rewrite AI to use fsm or goal oriented
 - [ ] rewrite world management system
 - [ ] run enemy AI on separate thread (check first if it alreayd does that tho idk)
+- [ ] rewrite player controller (please i dont like it its so FLOATY)